technancy/rebase-demo/README.md

-My favourite colour is red.
+My favourite colour is yellow.